-The Technical Answer: There are different Shore Hardness scales for measuring the hardness of different materials.
+Shore Hardness is a measure of the resistance a material has to indentation.
+There are different Shore Hardness scales for measuring the hardness of different materials (soft rubbers, rigid plastics, and supersoft gels, for example).
 These scales were invented so that people can discuss these materials and have a common point of reference.

 Shore Hardness becomes an important factor when considering which mold rubber you should choose for making a mold of your original.
 For example, you would not chose a rubber with a durometer of 70A to make a mold of a plaster standing ballerina with thin, protruding arms bent at opposing angles.
 A 70A rubber (as hard as a car tire) is stiff and would not offer enough flexibility to extract this model without breaking it.
 A better choice would be a Shore 30A rubber or softer that would offer enough flexibility to easily extract the model.

 This FAQ article is offered as a guideline and offers possible solutions to problems encountered during mold making and casting.
 No warranty is implied and it is up to the end user to determine suitability for any specific application.
 Always refer to the provided Technical Bulletins (TB) & Safety Data Sheets (SDS) before using any material.
 A small scale test is suggested to determine suitability of any recommendation before trying on a larger scale for any application.

 Smooth-On will be closed Thursday and Friday, Nov 23rd - 24th in observance of Thanksgiving.

 Resuming normal operations on Monday, Nov 27th.